The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 The 2023 and 2024 Tellurides aren’t just outstanding – they’re the top of the bunch.
 Here’s why:

 Under the hood, you’ll still find that robust 3.8L V6 engine pumping out 291 horses.
-It’s paired with an sophisticated 8-speed automatic transmission, giving you a respectable 20 mpg in the city and 26 on the highway.
+It’s paired with a sophisticated 8-speed automatic transmission, giving you a respectable 20 mpg in the city and 26 on the highway.

 Safety?
 These models aced it, snagging the prestigious Top Safety Pick + award from IIHS.